phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 #### 2.1 Data preparation

 The R script adds observations to test the rule components using SHACL constraints.
-Test observations are identified by  `subjid` and `usubjid` values containing the pattern 99M9<n>.
+Test observations are identified by  `subjid` and `usubjid` values containing the pattern 99T<n> in place of the study data 00M0<n>.

 A TTL file for development and testing purposes is  created in the location /SHACL/CJ16050Constraints.
 The TTL file is manually edited to change the format of the date value `7-DEC-16` to `xsd:string` from the original `xsd:date`.